CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 ### Remove Images from Local Repository

-Once you have upgraded all of your switches beyond a particular release of Cumulus Linux, you may want to remove any associated images from the NetQ LCM repository to save space on the server.
+Once you have upgraded all of your switches beyond a particular release of Cumulus Linux or NetQ, you may want to remove those images from the LCM repository to save space on the server.

 To remove images: